hajiyevtech/prettymaps/README.md

-                                  CLI command used to generate it -o, --output-dir TEXT           The directory to store the map under --dpi INTEGER                   Number of pixels per inch  [default: 100] --bw                            Generate a black & white map --help                          Show this message and exit.
+                                  CLI command used to generate it -o, --output-dir TEXT           The directory to store the map under --dpi INTEGER                   Number of pixels per inch  [default: 100] --credit / --no-credit          Show/hide credits  [default: credit] --bw                            Generate a black & white map --help                          Show this message and exit.
+Show this message and exit.
 ```

 You can refer to the [`examples/`](https://github.com/brouberol/prettymaps/tree/main/examples) directory, as each map will be titled after the command that was executed to generate it.